usmanhalalit/pixie/README.md

 # Pixie Query Builder
-An expressive, framework agnostic query builder for PHP, it supports MySQL, SQLite and PostgreSQL.
+A lightweight, expressive, framework agnostic query builder for PHP.
+It supports MySQL, SQLite and PostgreSQL.
 It takes care of query sanitization, table prefixing and many other things with a unified API.
 PHP 5.3 is required.

 It has some advanced features like: